github/docs/content/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop.md

   free-pro-team: '*'
 ---

-### Cloning repositories
+### About cloning and forking repositories
-Repositories on {% data variables.product.prodname_dotcom %} exist as remote repositories.
-You can clone public repositories owned by other people.
-You can clone your own repository to create a local copy on your computer and sync between the two locations.
+Repositories on {% data variables.product.prodname_dotcom %} exist as remote repositories that you can clone or fork.

+You can clone your own repositories and public repositories owned by other people to create local copies on your computer.
+If you own a repository or are a collaborator, you can sync between the local and remote locations.
+For more information, see "[Syncing your branch](/desktop/contributing-and-collaborating-using-github-desktop/syncing-your-branch)."

+You can fork a repository to create a copy that you can make changes to without affecting the original project.
+You can open a pull request to propose your changes to the original upstream repository.
+For more information, see "[About forks](/github/collaborating-with-issues-and-pull-requests/about-forks)."

+When you use {% data variables.product.prodname_desktop %} to clone a repository that you do not have write access to, {% data variables.product.prodname_desktop %} will prompt you to create a fork.
+You can choose to use your fork for contributing to the original upstream repository or independently of the upstream.
+Any existing forks default to contributing changes to their upstream repositories.
+You can modify this choice at any time in the **Repository settings...** menu.

 You can also clone a repository directly from {% data variables.product.prodname_dotcom %} or {% data variables.product.prodname_enterprise %}.
 For more information, see "[Cloning a repository from {% data variables.product.prodname_dotcom %} to {% data variables.product.prodname_desktop %}](/desktop/guides/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop/)".

+### Cloning repositories
 {% mac %}

 {% data reusables.desktop.choose-clone-repository %}